 The Division of Allied Health Sciences, Indiana University School of Medicine is concerned with the preparation of personnel in health-related areas.
 The Division was established in September, 1959, by action of the Trustees of Indiana University.
 In 1960, the Board of Trustees conferred upon the faculty of the School of Medicine the responsibility and authority to qualify, for the Bachelor of Science degree, those students successfully completing the prescribed curriculum in the following areas of study: Medical Record Administration, Medical Technology, Occupational Therapy, Physical Therapy, Public Health Dental Hygiene, Public Health Education, and Public Health-Environmental Health (now Environmental Health Sciences).
 In 1964 the Public Health Administration (now Health Administration) program was approved, and in 1965, the Cytotechnology degree program.
-Baccalaureate degree programs in Health Occupations Education (co-sponsored by the School of Medicine and School of Education) and in Radiologic Technology were initiated in 1969, and Allied Health Occupations in 1977.
+Baccalaureate degree programs in Radiologic Technology were initiated in 1969, and Allied Health Occupations in 1977.

-In addition to the baccalaureate degree programs, the Division of Allied Health Sciences offers associate degree programs in Respiratory Therapy (1965), Radiologic Technology (1966), Occupational Therapy Technology (1970), Medical Laboratory Sciences (1976) (IUNW only), and Medical Record Technology (1976) (IUNW only).
+In addition to the baccalaureate degree programs, the Division of Allied Health Sciences offers associate degree programs in Respiratory Therapy (1965), Radiologic Technology (1966), Occupational Therapy Technology (1970), Medical Laboratory Sciences (1976) (IUNW only), and Medical Record Technology (1976) (IU-Gary only).

-Opportunities for graduate study are also available to allied health professionals both within and outside of the Division.
-In 1971, a Master of Science in Allied Health Sciences Education was jointly approved by the Division of Education and the School of Medicine to prepare teachers in the allied health professions.
+Opportunities for graduate study are also available to allied health professionals outside of the Division.
+In 1971, a Master of Science in Allied Health Sciences Education was jointly approved by the School of Education and the School of Medicine to prepare teachers in the allied health professions.

 The Graduate School offers options in the basic sciences to allied health graduates.
-Other graduate courses and degrees are also available through the Division of Education.
+Other graduate courses and degrees are also available through the School of Education.
 Because admission and degree requirements vary, a student seeking information about graduate opportunities should communicate with the Division of Allied Health Sciences, 1100 West Michigan Street, Indianapolis, Indiana 46223.
 Each student will be counseled individually through the Division of Allied Health Sciences in cooperation with the appropriate school or division.

 Philosophy of the Division of Allied Health Sciences.

 "Allied health" is a term used to identify a group of technical and professional personnel who serve in patient care, health research, public health, and environmental health activies.
-The Division of Allied Health Sciences at Indiana University has as its primary purpose the quality preparation of these personnel, at the undergraduate and graduate levels, with a focus on the well-being and welfare of the citizens they would serve.
+The Division of Allied Health Sciences at Indiana University has as its primary purpose the quality preparation of these personnel, at the undergraduate level, with a focus on the well-being and welfare of the citizens they would serve.